qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 make sure to get through the entire batch! normally, you would want to stop channeling *before* hurting yourself, but here? stop whenever the hell you want. it'll hurt no matter what, but why come all this way only to skimp on the most important step? go all out! have some fun, scare some people with your screams, show them the *bone fragments* sticking out of your skin! laugh in *revelrous bliss*, cry in *cathartic horror*, *let it all out*. have a grand old time.

 if you're infusing, this step will still leave you sore despite the fact that your bones are fine.

+<span class='note'>As a note, do *not* attempt to cast this while under any form of pain reducing effect.
+Passing out from the pain and releasing all of that positive energy is the only reason the caster is able to survive this extract.</span>

 ---